budaimartin/budaimartin.github.io/Today I Learned/_posts/2019-04-03-dockerized-jekyll.md

 # Hello Jekyll

 It's been about 20 hours since I started setting up my Jekyll blog, so I'm still learning all the cool stuff this tool can do.
-Nowadays I use Ubuntu 18.04 at home, so setting up Jekyll only took a few minutes and like 2 or 3 command line query.
-But I also would like to take notes on my workstation where I stuck with Windows 10, and where [the setup is a bit more complicated](https://jekyllrb.com/docs/installation/windows/) and involves the installation of other stuff as well.
+Nowadays I use Ubuntu 18.04 at home, so setting up Jekyll only took a few minutes and like 2 or 3 command line queries.
+But I also would like to take notes on my workstation where I stuck with Windows 10, and where [the setup is a bit more complicated](https://jekyllrb.com/docs/installation/windows/) and involves installation of other stuff as well.

 Then I asked myself the question: **Isn't there a Docker image with Jekyll installed and set up?** (Like, for example, [Jenkins does](https://hub.docker.com/r/jenkins/jenkins/)?)
 Actually [there is (are)](https://github.com/envygeeks/jekyll-docker)!

 <div style="text-align:center"><img src="/img/til-docker-jekyll/dockerize-all-the-things.jpg"></div>

-# Dockerize all the things!
+# Hello Dockerized Jekyll!

 First I started with a minimalistic Dockerfile that copies the blog into the container and starts up Jekyll.